Fruto Proibido: Release and promotion

 Fruto Proibido was released in Brazil on 30 June 1975 on vinyl record.
 Over the years, it was reissued on cassette, compact disc, and vinyl again, this time by Universal Music.
-The album was also internationally made available in physical formats in Argentina, France and Switzerland.
+The album was also made internationally available in physical formats in Argentina, France and Switzerland.
 The album cover features Lee wearing a silk nightgown and stockings with a slit on the left leg, revealing a glimpse of her thigh, seated next to her keyboard in front of her grandmother's vanity, inherited from her mother, in a boudoir setting.
 The album's design incorporates pink tones, symbolizing femininity, which was often marginalized and rarely associated with rock at the time.
 Its title references the original sin described in the Bible, Eve's disobedience in eating the forbidden fruit in the Garden of Eden.
-Gabriela Marqueti of Omelete observed that it reflects "the perspective of some that women are naturally deceitful, untrustworthy, and treacherous since the dawn of humanity.
-For others, it's a statement that women were created to be free and question the roles imposed on them by dubious logic".
+Gabriela Marqueti of Omelete observed that it reflects a mindset that "women are naturally deceitful, untrustworthy, and treacherous since the dawn of humanity.
+For others, it's a statement that women were created to be free and question the roles imposed on them by dubious logic."
 However, the album faced censorship from the Brazilian military dictatorship, which deemed the cover "clearly evocative of a French cabaret atmosphere".
 Lee's label attempted to argue that the compositions had been approved in 1973, but the album was recalled, and its cover was later modified.